p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 ## Full Example

-Below is a working example of training a Count-ception object counter in DPP.
+Below is a working example of training a Countception object counter in DPP.

 ```python
 #